 “Annual Consumption Report” means the annual report Vendors must submit to MaineHousing to report their HEAP customers’ Home Energy deliveries from May 1st through April 30th.

-“Applicant” means a person who signs the completed Application.
+“Primary Applicant” means a person who signs the completed Application.

-“Application” means forms and documents completed, signed, and provided by Applicant to determine eligibility for a Benefit and ECIP.
+“Application” means forms and documents completed, signed, and provided by Primary Applicant to determine eligibility for a Benefit and ECIP.

-“Application Date” means the date an Application is taken with the Applicant by Subgrantee personnel both online or not online.
+“Application Date” means the date an Application is taken with the Primary Applicant by Subgrantee personnel both online or not online.

 “Benefit” means the dollar amount of Fuel Assistance an Eligible Household receives.